creativecreature/sturdyc/README.md

 fetched.
 The options could be query params, SQL filters, or anything else that could affect the data.

-Records can be configured to refresh either based on time or at a certain rate of requests.
-All refreshes occur in the background, ensuring that users never have to wait for a record to be updated, resulting in _very low latency_ applications while also allowing unused keys to expire.

-The cache can also help you significantly reduce your traffic to the underlying data sources by creating buffers for each unique option set, and then delaying the refreshes of the data until it has gathered enough IDs.
+The cache can also help you significantly reduce your traffic to the underlying data sources by performing background refreshes with buffers for each unique option set, and then delaying the refreshes of the data until it has gathered enough IDs.

 Below is a screenshot showing the latency improvements we've observed after replacing our old cache with this package: